anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 The JPY message is constructed as a payload with media-type aplication/cbor

-Header and Contents fields togther are one cbor array of 5 elements:
+Header and Contents fields together are one CBOR array of 5 elements:

-   1. header field: containing a CBOR array {{RFC7049}} with the Pledge IPv6 Link Local address as a cbor byte string, the Pledge's UDP port number as a CBOR integer, the IP address family (IPv4/IPv6) as a cbor integer, and the proxy's ifindex or other identifier for the physical port as cbor integer.
+   1. header field: containing a CBOR array {{RFC7049}} with the Pledge IPv6 Link Local address as a CBOR byte string, the Pledge's UDP port number as a CBOR integer, the IP address family (IPv4/IPv6) as a CBOR integer, and the proxy's ifindex or other identifier for the physical port as CBOR integer.
 The header field is not DTLS encrypted.

    2. Content field: containing the DTLS payload as a CBOR byte string.

-The join_proxy cannot decrypt the DTLS payload and has no knowledge of the transported media type.
+The Join Proxy cannot decrypt the DTLS payload and has no knowledge of the transported media type.

 ~~~
     JPY_message =